PARVATHY-VIJAYAN/PARVATHY-VIJAYAN/README.md

 <hr>

 <h5>About me</h5>
 <p>My name is Parvathy Vijayan from India.
-I am pursuing Master of Computer Application at Amrita Vishwa Vidyapeetham, Amrita  University where I completed my bachelors in Computer Application.
+I am pursuing a Master of Computer Application at Amrita Vishwa Vidyapeetham, Amrita  University where I completed my bachelor's in Computer Application.
 Not only am I enthusiastic about the subject in which I graduated, but I am also drawn to artistic pursuits like painting, dancing, and so on.
 Throughout my school and these college years, I keep on learning something new.

   <i>We should be courageous and never be afraid to go extra mile.
 Never Stop Learning.🤍</i>
 </p>